JMoVS/installing_video_transcoding_on_windows/README.md

     1. Click `Start` then look for `Turn Windows features on or off`
     1. Select `Windows Subsystem for Linux`
     1. Click ok.
 You'll need to restart your PC
     1. Now open up `cmd.exe` and run `bash`.
-Follow the instructions then bash is set up and ready to go
+Follow the instructions (follow the link), choose Ubuntu as distribution in the Windows Store link and install it.
+It might require mutliple reboots before bash is set up and ready to go. <sup>[1](#WeirdSQLError)</sup>
     1. When you're asked to create a username and password you can choose whatever you like, it doesn't have to match your Windows username and password
 1. Next you install the dependencies for `video_transcoding`.
 Inside of bash:
     1. Run `sudo apt-get update && sudo apt-get upgrade` to ensure everything's up to date